astgelais/dynamic-affiliate-tracking-code/README.md

 1. Landing Page Code

 As the name implies this is code that should be placed on all landing pages of the site.
 This code will set a merchant-side cookie.
 When a user arrives on the merchant's landing page from an affiliate link with an appropriately set 'source' parameter in the query string, the code activates to set the cookie to that network's assigned 'source' value.
-This cookie will be either FIFO or LIFO based on the merchant’s preference (default is LIFO).
+This cookie will be either FIFO or LIFO based on the merchant's preference (default is LIFO).

 Here is the network map for acceptable source values: